Chippers255/WebCrawler/README.md

 # SuperCrawl

 SuperCrawl is a set of PHP web-crawlers and web-scrapers to assist in automated datamining.
+You can find a detailed description of all files and function in the [Wiki](https://github.com/Chippers255/WebCrawler/wiki).

 ## Read More